 Pastiche architecture should however be avoided and high quality contemporary and innovative design encouraged.
-All major developments should be referred to a design Review Panel for advice and guidance.
+All major developments should be referred to a design Review Panel for advice and guidance and assessed against Building for Life 12 (BfL 12).

 Mendip District Council, in association with Frome Town Council, is preparing a District wide inventory of buildings and other features of local architectural and historic interest and these will be included in a Supplementary Planning Document (SPD) linked to the Local Plan.
 The Town Council supports the preparation of this Local List and the protection that the SPD will give in guiding decisions on planning applications affecting buildings of local interest in the town.